WAdama/nas_hb_status/README.md

 For the sensor create a conf file in the chosen path.

-The configuration file must contain the following entries according to your backup tasks and the path and names of the needed logs:
+The configuration file must contain the following entries according to your backup tasks:

 ```
 BKP_TASKS=("Backup - No1" "Backup - No2" "Backup - No3")